Skill Demand Index

 Common skill gaps:

-Sales positions drive 25% of demand.
-Marketing and Software Engineering also frequently list Self-motivation as a requirement.
-Skills commonly paired with Self-motivation include Communication Skills.
+Other positions drive 30% of demand.
+Sales and Software Engineering also frequently list Self-Motivation as a requirement.
+Skills commonly paired with Self-Motivation include Communication Skills and Relationship Building.

 Depth Level Distribution

-How candidates match Self-motivation requirements across 4 scored evaluations
+How candidates match Self-Motivation requirements across 10 scored evaluations

 Salary Correlation